hbatistuzzo/Diamonds_regression/README.md

 ## Dataset Description

-The list of diamonds contains the following information:
+The list of diamonds contains the following information:1:41 PM 11/24/2022

 - Price: Price in US dollars
 - Carat: Weight of the diamond